Morrissey Hall (University of Notre Dame): Insignia and traditions

 Morrissey was one of the first dorms to have its own fight song, “Fight on for Morrissey”.
 It was written by Bill Murphy ‘74 in an attempt to rally the hall's football team over arch-rival Dillon.
-In 1970, the hall lost the Inter-Hall Football Championship to Dillon during a final game which tied awarded to Dillon based on amassing more first downs.
-In 1971, the hall lost again the title game to Dillon on a snow-covered Moose Krause Field in a tiebreaker format.
-In 1972, the third consecutive final against Dillon, the hall staged a pep rally in order to rally for the win and a fight song was created.
+In 1970, the hall lost the Inter-Hall Football Championship to Dillon during a final game which was awarded to Dillon based on amassing more first downs.
+In 1971, the hall lost the title game again to Dillon on a snow-covered Moose Krause Field in a tiebreaker format.
+In 1972, during the third consecutive final against Dillon, the hall staged a pep rally in order to rally for the win and a fight song was created.

 Two main aspects of dorm social life in Morrissey are the basement night-time restaurant, Yaz's, and weekly section competitions.
-Yaz's was founded in the early 1990s and in the late 2010s saw a resurgence by featuring Pork Mac n Cheese and wide assortment of homemade shakes.
+Yaz's was founded in the early 1990s and in the late 2010s saw a resurgence by featuring Pork Mac n Cheese and a wide assortment of homemade shakes.
 The second key part of weekly community in the dorm, section competitions, is the newest of Morrissey's traditions.
-Founded in the fall of 2018 when Morrissey residents were temporarily in Pangborn hall during the dorm's renovations, every Sunday night the seven sections of Morrissey compete in some sort of a competitive event to compete for the Manor cup and a permanent plaque hung in the basement of Morrissey.
-Some of the most popular examples of these are a 3v3 basketball tournament, a hot wing eating contest, and a mariokart tournament.
+Founded in the fall of 2018 when Morrissey residents were temporarily in Pangborn hall during the dorm's renovations, every Sunday night the seven sections of Morrissey compete in some sort of competitive event to compete for the Manor cup and a permanent plaque hung in the basement of Morrissey.
+Some of the most popular examples of these are a 3v3 basketball tournament, a hot wing eating contest, and a Mario Kart tournament.

-Every year, Morrissey hosts a Christmas Formal in which historically Santa Claus would personally deliver invitations and candy canes to all of the ladies who were asked to the dance although this part of the tradition has not occurred since the early 2010s.
+Every year, Morrissey hosts a Christmas Formal in which historically Santa Claus would personally deliver invitations and candy canes to all of the ladies who were asked to the dance, although this part of the tradition has not occurred since the early 2010s.
 The day-long festivities of the modern dance, which include decorating the entire walls of the dorm in wrapping paper and a massive barbecue, take place on the Saturday before the final week of classes each Fall and culminate in a dance that is attended by nearly every resident.
 Although presently a significantly smaller tradition, historically one of the major traditions of the dorm is the Manor Medallion Hunt.
 Each spring, the Manor Medallion Hunt sweeps the Notre Dame campus by storm.
 During a week long campus-wide search for a single three-inch medallion, daily riddles are printed in the Observer to help direct treasure hunters to the medallion.
 The lucky one who finds the medallion wins a prize of $250.
 An older discontinued Morrissey tradition is the Gilded Age Ball, when Morrissey residents step back in time and relive the days of the Gilded Age with a dance based on the music and attire of the 1920s.